ingadhoc/account-payment/account_payment_group/README.rst

    :alt: License: AGPL-3

 ==============
-{module_title}
+Payment Groups
 ==============

-This module extends the functionality of ... to support ... and allow you to ...
+This module extends the functionality of payments to suport paying with multiple payment methods at once

 Installation
 ============